GakuruAlex/PasswordManager/README.md

 ## Usage ##

-From the cli
+From the terminal in the project dir
     Run pip install -r requirements.txt
-    Run python  main.py from the project dir
+    Run python  main.py

 The data is saved to a data.txt file in the project dir